chrishokamp/zero-shot-ner-fine-tuning/README.md

 (3) collect a domain-specific dataset by semantically filtering a large dataset
 - Notebook: [semantically filter a huggingface dataset](notebooks/part-1-semantically-filter-a-huggingface-dataset.ipynb)
+- Example for a good query to get data in the, for example, textile domain would be `'jacket, pants, tshirt, skirt, trousers, clothing'` and a suboptimal query would be `'clothing'`
 - your dataset should contain 10 documents at minimum, 100 or 1000 is better.
 - if you get stuck on this step just write 10 sentences

 Alternatives to semantic filtering:
 - possible external sources: wikidata, news articles, generated with an llm, domain-specific sources
+- although this is an alternative, keep in mind that this could take much longer than semantic similarity filtering or you could end up with a very small dataset due to time constraints

 ### Part 2: Establish a Baseline